 Network VA tooling: what Canadian SMBs actually deploy

-Five tools cover the bulk of Canadian SMB programs.
-Tenable Nessus leads on raw plugin coverage and is the most common choice for first-time programs.
-Qualys is the cloud-native option preferred by firms that already run other Qualys modules.
-Rapid7 InsightVM blends scanning with attacker analytics and pairs well with InsightIDR for SIEM integration.
+Five product families cover the bulk of Canadian SMB programmes, and the choice matters less than most buyers expect.
+Tenable Nessus leads on raw plugin coverage and is the usual first-time pick.
+Qualys is the cloud-native option for firms already running other Qualys modules.
+Rapid7 InsightVM blends scanning with attacker analytics.

-Microsoft Defender Vulnerability Management is the default for Microsoft 365 E5 and Defender for Endpoint customers; it scans where the agent is already deployed and removes the need for a separate authenticated scanner on managed Windows fleets.
-Nmap rounds out every program as the discovery and validation utility used by analysts directly.
+Microsoft Defender Vulnerability Management is the default for Microsoft 365 E5 and Defender for Endpoint customers.
+It scans where the agent already lives, which removes the need for a separate authenticated scanner on a managed Windows fleet.
+Nmap rounds out every programme as the discovery and validation utility analysts reach for directly.

 Internal vs external scanning: when each is needed

-Internal and external scans answer different questions and need different rules of engagement.
-An external scan models an unauthenticated attacker on the public internet; an internal scan models a malicious insider or a foothold post-phishing.
-Both are required.
-Running only one leaves the other half of the attack surface unscored.
+Internal and external scans answer 2 different questions and need different rules of engagement.
+An external scan models an unauthenticated attacker on the public internet.
+An internal scan models a malicious insider or a foothold after a successful phish.
+Running only one leaves half the attack surface unscored.

 | Dimension | External scan | Internal scan |